Lifeg-platform/lifeg-template/README.md

 Its purpose is to ensure consistency, maintainability, and predictable project organization by providing a common foundation for documentation, repository layout, and GitHub configuration.

 This repository is intended to be used as a **GitHub Template Repository**.

+## Quick Start

+1. Create a new repository using this template.
+2. Update the repository metadata.
+3. Replase placeholder documentation.
+4. Commit your initial changes.

 ## Goals